Universal features of entanglement entropy in the honeycomb Hubbard model

-We begin by comparing our method to quasi-exact results obtained by DMRG [\onlinecite{itensor}] on a $L = 3$ open cylinder as a function of $U$, shown in Fig. (\ref{fig:qmcvsed}).
+We begin by comparing our method to quasi-exact results obtained by the DMRG method [\onlinecite{itensor}] on an $L = 3$ open cylinder as a function of $U$, shown in Fig. (\ref{fig:qmcvsed}).
 Here we use a small Trotter step of $\Delta_{\tau}=0.01$ and a ground state projection of $\theta=10$ (2000 total Trotter slices).
-We find perfect agreement within the QMC error bar, and already at this system size we can see the qualitative feature of the semi-metal to Mott insulator transition near $U_c = 3.8$.
-The inset of Fig. (\ref{fig:qmcvsed}) shows the number of intermediate $\lambda$ values ($N_{\lambda}$) simulated at $U=8$.
-As described in [\onlinecite{Zhao2022:EEatDQC},\onlinecite{Zhao2022:REEefficiency}], we find that systematic biases can occur when $N_{\lambda}$ is too small, often resembling underestimated error bars.
-We therefore choose $N_{\lambda}$ as large as 64 in this work.
+We find perfect agreement with the DQMC results, and already at this system size we can see the qualitative feature of the semi-metal to Mott insulator transition near $U_c = 3.8$.
+We note that on larger system sizes more values of $\lambda$ are needed such that adjacent distributions of $N_C$ have good overlap.
+Details of the $\lambda$ values used in this work are given in the supplementary material [\onlinecite{suppmat}].

-We now move on to confirm the known behavior at $U=1$.
-In Fig. (\ref{fig:U1triangle}) we show DQMC results using the triangular geometry with sharp corners depicted in Fig. (\ref{fig:configs}$d$) up to $L=18$.
-This is compared to the scaling of free fermions at $U=0$ using the same geometry on larger lattices.
-In each case we fit to Eq. (\ref{eq:gaplessEE}), with the fitted value of $a_2(\pi/3)$ given in inset ($b$).
-We show the fit over a window $L_{\mathrm{min}}$ to $L_{\mathrm{max}}=18$ for the DQMC data as well as free fermions, along with a larger fit window $L_{\mathrm{min}}$ to $L_{\mathrm{max}}=60$ in the free case.
-Our method is not only precise enough to extract universal subleading log features, but actually produces results that are surprisingly accurate given our finite-size lattices.

-Next we demonstrate the ability to estimate the corner contribution for the first time at a non-trivial fermionic critical point, the GNY point separating the semi-metal phase from the antiferromagnetic insulator.
-In Fig. (\ref{fig:U3p8triangle}) we show data for the same triangular region as in Fig. (\ref{fig:U1triangle}), this time with $U=3.8$ up to system size $L=21$.
-We detect a subleading log with a value very similar to the value in the semi-metal phase.
-We note that previous numerical studies of spin systems have found interacting corner contributions with very similar values as free bosons [\onlinecite{Laflorencie2016:Entanglement}].
-It is also worth mentioning that the central charge of the stress-energy tensor, given by the von Neumann corner coefficient in the smooth limit [\onlinecite{Bueno2015:UniversalCorner}], differs between the GNY point and free Dirac fermions by only a few percent [\onlinecite{Diab2016:OnGNandON}].
+We now move on to confirm the expected behavior at $U=1$.
+In the left panel of Fig. (\ref{fig:U3p8triangle}) we show DQMC results using the two different triangular regions depicted in Fig. (\ref{fig:configs}$a$) and (\ref{fig:configs}$b$).
+We have found that the ground state convergence of $S_2$ in the semi-metal phase is heavily affected by the proximity to the Dirac point.
+We therefore use twisted boundary conditions in the $x$-direction, where hoppings that wrap the $x$-boundary get multiplied by the phase $e^{i 2\pi \phi}$ with $\phi=0.1$ in order to shift the Dirac point [\onlinecite{suppmat}].
+We use projection times up to $\theta=2L$ on our largest system sizes to ensure convergence.
+We find that both triangles give subleading logarithmic contributions that are consistent with the field theoretic value $a^{\mathrm{SM}}_2(\pi/3)\approx0.1324$ [\onlinecite{Helmes2016:UniversalCorner}], namely we find $a^{\mathrm{SM}}_2(\pi/3)=0.126(4), 0.136(2)$ for the zigzag and bearded triangles, respectively.
+This is shown in the inset, where the fit to the area law term is subtracted away and the result is plotted versus $\ln(L)$.